soggybag/Hoppy-Bunny-SpriteKit-Swift/P3-Bunny-Physics/content.md

 > [action]
 > Select the ground node, ensure the *Attributes inspector* is open and scroll down until you see the *Physics Definition* option.
 > Set the *Body Type* to `Bounding rectangle`, which will present you with the additional physics properties.
 > Make the body `static` by unchecking `dynamic`.
 There is no need for the ground to rotate, so uncheck `Allows Rotation`.
-There is also need for the ground to be affected by gravity, so deselect `Affected By Gravity`.
+There is also no need for the ground to be affected by gravity, so deselect `Affected By Gravity`.
 >
 > ![Create the static ground physics body](../Tutorial-Images/xcode_ground_physics.png)
 >